Lawns in the United States

+In a 2005 NASA-sponsored study, it was estimated that the area covered by lawns in the United States to be about 128,000 km2.

 In her book The Lawn: A History of an American Obsession (1994) Virginia Scott Jenkins traces the historic desire to kill weeds.
 She notes that the current rage for a chemically dependent lawn emerged after World War II and argues that "American front lawns are a symbol of man's control of, or superiority over, his environment."

-According to the EPA, "of the 26 billion gallons of water consumed daily in the United States, approximately 7.8 billion gallons, or 30 percent, is devoted to outdoor uses.
+According to the EPA in 2012, "of the 26 billion gallons of water consumed daily in the United States, approximately 7.8 billion gallons, or 30 percent, is devoted to outdoor uses.
 The majority of this is used for irrigation."

-Along with trees, lawns are a vital element in the fight against urban heat islanding.
-Lawns provide: